pingcap/docs/dev/how-to/maintain/backup-and-restore/br.md

 > **Note:**
 >
-> If the backed up cluster does not have a network storage, before the restoration, copy the backup SST files to the directory specified by `--storage` on each TikV node.
+> If the backed up cluster does not have a network storage, before the restoration, copy the backup SST files to the path specified by `--storage` on each TikV node.

 ### Restore all backup data

 To restore all the backup data to the cluster, execute the `br restore full` command.
 To get help on this command, execute `br restore full -h` or `br restore full --help`.

-Usage: Restore all the backup data in the `/tmp/backup` directory to the cluster.
+Usage: Restore all the backup data in the `/tmp/backup` path to the cluster.

 {{< copyable "shell-regular" >}}